Inside this Directory:

 -Building permits are required for construction or demolition within the entire city limits, regardless of zoning districts.
-If you are unsure whether a permit is required for your intended project, please contact the Building Inspectors or the town office for an application.
+If you are unsure whether a permit is required for your intended project, please contact the town hall.

 -Vendor Permits (to set up temporary sales booths).
 Application forms are available at the Town Office, a twenty ($20.) dollar fee is required.
 Applicable La Grange Municipal Code, Sections # 5-101 through 5-110.

 -Yard sales- require application for a permit three days in advance with an application fee of five ($5.) dollars.
 Applicable La Grange Muncipal Code, Sections # 5-201 through 5-212.

 permits are required BEFORE beginning a project or one of these activities.
 For further information, check with the Town office for an application regarding permits.

 the La Grange Municipal Zoning Ordinance